General Relativity Contains the Standard Model

-The elementary particles are described by the Lagrangian for 3DT.
-The Lagrangian for 3DT, in turn, is derived from 6D spacetime.
+The elementary particles are described by the Lagrangian for 3D time.
+The Lagrangian for 3D time, in turn, determines 6D spacetime.
 It may be that conjugation of charge, parity and time, known as CPT conjugation, is an invariance because reversal of all six dimensions leads to an identical spacetime.
 [2]

 {\samepage